heng2j/multigrid/HW1.md

 You can submit your results and documentations on a Jupyter Notebook or via Google CoLab Notebook.
 Convert your notebook into HTML format and then push to your Github Classroom Github Page folder.

 During each training, Ray Tune will generate the MLFlow artifacts to your local directory.
 You will need to push your MLFlow artifacts along with your RLlib checkpoints to your submission folder in your repo.

+***Note:***
+Please beaware that the [pre-commit hooks](.git/hooks/pre-commit) will check the total files size for folers "submission/" "notebooks/", to ensure each of them will not exceed 5MBs.
+Please ensure to only submit the checkpoints, the notebooks and the MLFlow artifacts that are for grading by the Github Action CI/CD pipeline.